How we do it

 Film, Verify, Expose

-We are community-led, driven by the demands and needs of activists and partners in impacted, often minority and marginalised communities to safely expose human rights abuses.
+We are driven by the demands and needs of activists and partners in impacted, often minority and marginalised communities to safely expose human rights abuses.

-We apply our skillset across all human rights, specialising in purpose-driven investigations and evidence gathering, physical and digital security, analysis and verification, and storage and archiving.
-Gathering visual evidence is our core specialism, supplemented by other forms of direct documentation methods, such as witness testimony and environmental sampling.
-We work openly when we can and covertly when we need to.
+We apply our skillset across a broad range of human rights, specialising in purpose-driven investigations and evidence gathering, physical and digital security, analysis and verification, and storage and archiving.

 How we keep people safe